 Students who complete degree requirements at the end of the spring term receive degrees dated May (diplomas mailed in mid-May).
-Students who complete degree requirements at the end of the summer term receive degrees dated September (diplomas mailed in mid- to late September), and those who complete degree requirements at the end of the fall term receive degrees dated December (diplomas mailed in mid to late January).
-Diplomas are mailed to all graduates to the degree address on record.
+Students who complete degree requirements at the end of the summer term receive degrees dated September (diplomas mailed in mid- to late September), and those who complete degree requirements at the end of the fall term receive degrees dated December (diplomas mailed in mid- to late January.
+Diplomas are mailed to all graduates.